estherwong777/fire-ICHack/README.md

 ## Design

-* Player is positioned at the bottom of the screen and fireballs come down from the top of the screen.
-The aim is to not let the fireballs touch the bottom of the screen.
+* Player is positioned at the bottom of the screen and Dummies come down from the top of the screen.
+The aim is to not let the Dummies touch the bottom of the screen.
-* Player can fire bullets to extinguish the fireballs by saying "Fire!" into the microphone
+* Player can shoot fireballs to kill the Dummies by saying "Fire!" into the microphone
-* Maximum bullets that the player can have on the screen is 5
+* Maximum fireballs that the player can have on the screen is 5
-* Points are added as fireballs are extinguished, and level increases as time passes so fireballs approach faster and more often
+* Points are added as Dummies are killed, and level increases as time passes so Dummies approach faster and more often